 Employment Appeal Tribunal Refers Medical Cannabis Prescription Discrimination Case for Reconsideration

-The Employment Appeal Tribunal (EAT) in the UK has found that a rail worker’s dismissal following a positive drug test for prescribed medical cannabis may constitute disability discrimination.
-The EAT remitted aspects of the case for reconsideration, highlighting the complexities employers face when managing employees with legitimate medical cannabis prescriptions in safety-critical roles.
+The Employment Appeal Tribunal (EAT) in the UK has remitted aspects of a disability discrimination claim involving a worker’s conditional job offer and a positive drug test for prescribed medical cannabis back to the Employment Tribunal (ET) for reconsideration.
+Importantly, no final determination of disability discrimination has been made.
+The case highlights the complexities employers face when managing individuals with legitimate medical cannabis prescriptions in safety-critical environments.

 The case involves Jack Truman, who uses prescribed medical cannabis to manage chronic pain associated with haemochromatosis.
 In May 2022, Mr. Truman received a conditional job offer for an office-based lift planner role at Powerlines, a company involved in high-voltage transmission line construction for the railway industry.
 The offer was contingent on passing a drug and alcohol test conducted by Express Medicals, an occupational health provider authorised by the Rail Safety and Standards Board, as reported by People Management.